Anvesh153/920_Straddle/README.md

 ## Usage Instructions

-- Make sure python 3 is Installed in your
+- Make sure python 3 is Installed in your Machine
 - Make Sure Your Trading Ac Balance is '0'
 - If you are using windows run pip install requirements.txt
 - If you are using a Linux Machine run pip3 install requirements.txt